 Model can be exported into an IFC file.

-models.
 When you use base points, you can keep the coordinates small and locate the model wherever needed.
-You can create as many base points as you need, and select one of those to be the project base pointpoint in a model that is used to define a point and north direction (y axis) in another coordinate system
+You can create as many base points as you need, and select one of those to be the project base pointbase point that sets the point of origin for a project if the model has several base points

 Note the following:

 - Reference modelmodel which the designer can use as an aid when building another model

 A reference model is created in Tekla Structures or in other software and can be inserted to Tekla Structures.
 The reference model appears together with the model but it is not modified by Tekla Structures.
 The user can snap to reference model points.